teesofttech/teesofttech/README.md

 ```

 I'm a software engineer with over a decade of experience shipping production systems
 across enterprise ticketing, fintech, and healthtech.
-I work on the Nliven enterprise
-ticketing platform by day, and I build and maintain open-source .NET libraries that
+I build and maintain open-source .NET libraries that
 other developers depend on in their own projects.

 - 🔭 &nbsp;Software Engineer building frontend & backend systems on **.NET 8**, **Vue.js** and **Azure**